-Spring Talk - Gregor McGuckin - 50th Year anniversary of the Golden Globe Race - Solo around the world
+Spring Talk - Gregor McGuckin - Fri 6th April - Solo non-stop around the world

 Ireland will have an entry in the 2018 Golden Globe Race, the solo, non-stop around the world race.
 Irish sailor Gregor McGuckin Living in Clontarf has declared his interest in the race that will have 25 entrants. from America, Austria, Brazil, Italy, Norway, Palestine, Russia and Switzerland.
 Hear Gregor's story to date and his preparations for the challenge at CY&BC Fri 6 TH APRIL just like the original Sunday Times event, the 2018 Golden Globe Race is very simple.
 Depart Falmouth, England on June 14th 2018 and sail solo, non-stop around the world, via the five Great Capes and return to Falmouth